zenstruck/console-extra/README.md

 ### `ConfigureWithDocblocks`

 Use this trait to allow your command to be configured by your command class' docblock.
-All these features can be disabled by using the traditional methods of configuring your command. `phpdocumentor/reflection-docblock` is required for this feature (`composer install phpdocumentor/reflection-docblock`).
+`phpdocumentor/reflection-docblock` is required for this feature (`composer install phpdocumentor/reflection-docblock`).

 **Example:**